Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Brief review and comparison with existing and relevant inference procedures

 and let $\epsilon \to 0$ at a fast rate~\citep{Hannig2016}.
-The GFI method many times has a guaranteed statistical (frequentist) performance, provided the sample size $n \to \infty$ and $G$ is smooth/differentiable in $\btheta$~\citep{Hannig2009, Hannig2016}.
+A GFI method can be viewed as a constrained optimization method that limits artificial data ${\bf y}^* = G({\theta}, {\bf u}^*)$ within an $\epsilon$-neighborhood of ${\bf y}_{obs}$.
+Eq. (\ref{eq:GFI}) can also be viewed as an inversion operation on the model equation ${\bf y}^* = G({\theta}, {\bf u}^*)$, which we refer to as a {\it Fisher Inversion} in this paper.
+The GFI development relies on large-sample and the so-called {\it fiducial Berstein-von-Mises theorem} to justify its inference validity \citep{Hannig2016}.
+So often times it has a guaranteed statistical (frequentist) performance, provided that the sample size $n \to \infty$ and $G$ is smooth/differentiable in $\btheta$~\citep{Hannig2009, Hannig2016}.
 Different than the ABC method that uses the rejection sampling approach, the GFI uses an optimization to approximately solve the equation $\*y_{obs} = G(\btheta, \*u^*)$ within a $\epsilon$-constrained set in $\Theta$.
-Operationally, the GFI method suffers the same computational issue as in the ABC method on the choice of the pre-specified $\epsilon$, since, as $\epsilon \to \infty$ at a fast rate, equation (\ref{eq:GFI}) may not have a solution.
+Operationally, the GFI method has the same computational issue as in the ABC method on the choice of the pre-specified $\epsilon$, since, as $\epsilon \to \infty$ at a fast rate, equation (\ref{eq:GFI}) may not have a solution.

-{\bf (iii) Efron's bootstrap and other related artificial sampling methods}, in which many copies of artificial data are generated, are a popular way to help quantify uncertainty in complicated estimation problems in statistics.
+\item[(iii)] {\bf Efron's bootstrap and other related artificial sampling methods}, in which many copies of artificial data are generated, are a popular way to help quantify uncertainty in complicated estimation problems in statistics.
+They are the most successful and broadly-used artificial-sample-based inference approach to date.
 Let $\hat {\*\theta}({\*y}_{obs})$ be a point estimator of the true parameter $\btheta_0$ and $\btheta^* = \hat{\btheta}(\*y^*)$ be the corresponding bootstrap estimator calculated using a bootstrap sample $\*y^*$.
 The key validity justification of bootstrap methods relies on the so-called {\it bootstrap central limit theorem} (CLT) \citep[e.g.,][]{Singh1981,Bickel1981}:

 in which the (multinomial distributed) uncertainty in resampled artificial data $\*Y^*$ asymptotically matches the (often non-multinomial distributed) uncertainty in $\hat \btheta(\*Y)$ inherited from the target random sample $\*Y$.
 When the CLT does not apply (e.g., the parameter space $\Theta$ is a discrete set), the bootstrap methods are not supported by theory and often perform poorly.

-Furthermore, the repro samples method is also related the so-called {\it Inferential Model} (IM) that seeks to produce (epistemic) probabilistic inference for $\btheta_0$:
+Through the lenses of confidence distribution, the bootstrap is closely connected with other BFF inference approaches \cite[cf., e.g.,][]{Xie2013, Thornton2022}.